o3de/o3de.org/content/docs/userguide/component-spawner.md

+description: ' Use the &ALYlong; Spawner component to spawn a design-time or runtime dynamic slice at an entity''s location. '
+slug: component-spawner
+title: Spawner
+---
 # Spawner<a name="component-spawner"></a>

 Use the **Spawner** component to spawn a design\-time or runtime dynamic slice \(`*.dynamicslice`\) at an entity's location with an optional offset\.